 At least one month before the start of the new service charge year, we will send you an annual bill showing what the estimated service charge will be for that year.

-The annual estimate will be charged to your service charge account in twelve equal monthly installments throughout that year.
-Your service charge is payable monthly in advance by choosing your preferred payment option detailed in this booklet.
+The annual estimate will be charged to your service charge account in twelve equal monthly instalments throughout that year.
+Your service charge is payable monthly in advance.

 Within six months of the end of a service charge year, we will send you the audited service charge account for the previous year showing the actual spend compared to the estimate.